tiborsimko/dotfiles/README.rst

     $ sudo pacman -S tmux vim zsh

-Third, install tpm (used for tmux), vim-plug (used for vim), and prepare directories for zsh plugins (used for zsh):
+Third, install tpm (used for tmux), vim-plug (used for vim), and prepare directories for zsh plugins (used for zsh) and mutt cache:

 .. code-block:: console